 Sublimation Example in Daily Life Psychology

-Last but not least one in my list of top 6 sublimation examples in everyday life is in psychological warfare.
+Last but not least one in my list of top 6 exclusive sublimation examples in daily life is in psychological warfare.
 Yup, you heard me right.
 I am definitely not lying.
 We human use the process of sublimation in our day to day life psychological defense mechanism.

-In psychoanalytic theory, sublimation is a defense mechanism that reduces anxiety which may result in some fruit full positive work.
+In psychoanalytic theory, it is a defense mechanism that reduces anxiety which may result in some fruit full positive work.

 This walking activity not only gives you time to cool off and reflect, moreover, it also benefits your mental as well as physical health.